IntellureIntellure

 What is YAML?

 YAML (originally "Yet Another Markup Language," later rebranded to "YAML Ain't Markup Language") was first proposed in 2001 by Clark Evans, Ingy döt Net, and Oren Ben-Kiki.
-It was designed to be a human-friendly data serialization format — something you could read and write comfortably without being distracted by brackets, braces, and quotes.
+It was designed to be a human-friendly data serialization format, one you could read and write comfortably without being distracted by brackets, braces, and quotes.

 YAML uses indentation (spaces, not tabs) to represent structure instead of curly braces.
 Keys don't need quotes, colons separate keys from values, and dashes denote list items.
 YAML also supports comments using the # character, which is one of its most significant advantages over JSON.